ananogal/SmallKatas/README.md

 Timmy & Sarah think they are in love, but around where they live, they will only know once they pick a flower each.
 If one of the flowers has an even number of petals and the other has an odd number of petals it means they are in love.

 Write a function that will take the number of petals of each flower and return true if they are in love and false if they aren't.

+### 8 - Factorial

+#### Description
+In mathematics, the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
+For example: 5! = 5 * 4 * 3 * 2 * 1 = 120.
+By convention the value of 0! is 1.

+Write a function to calculate factorial for a given input.
+If input is below 0 or above 12 throw an exception of type ArgumentOutOfRangeException.
+Function skeleton is already provided, as are some test cases.

+More details about factorial can be found here: http://en.wikipedia.org/wiki/Factorial